 Latest Tottenham Hotspur vs Brentford team information

-With Wissa out, Bryan Mbeumo and Kevin Schade are likely to be Brentford's main striker pairing for the next few weeks, although Carvalho's impressive performance on Wednesday may have prompted Frank to consider a change in attack.
+With Wissa out, Bryan Mbeumo and Kevin Schade are likely to be Brentford's main striker pairing for the next few weeks, although Carvalho's impressive performance on Wednesday may have prompted manager Frank to consider a change in attack.

-Tottenham Hotspur vs Brentford latest predicted lineup
+Tottenham Hotspur vs Brentford latest expected lineup

 Tottenham Hotspur: